-As we have touched on, our second contribution is to significantly add to the literature on bank input substitution.
-Despite there being a prominent related literature on bank efficiency and productivity, as well as a number of empirical applications of elasticities of substitution/complementarity in other areas, Athanasios et al. (1990) and Michaelides et al. (2015) are the only studies on bank input substitution.
+are the only studies on bank input substitution.
 A legacy of the seminal application on input substitution by Berndt and Wood (1975) is that subsequent applications have been concentrated in the same area and thus focus on substitution between the energy and capital inputs in industrial production.
-The prevalence of this type of application prompted the meta-analysis of reported elasticities between energy and capital by Koetse, de Groot, and Florax (2008).
+The prevalence of this type of application prompted the meta-analysis of reported elasticities between energy and capital by Koetse et al. (2008).

-We extend both of the above studies on bank input substitution via our third contribution as well as by: (a) using up-to-date data; (b) computing a lot more types of elasticities; and (c) examining multiple rich disaggregations of total deposits.
+We extend both of the above studies on bank input substitution via our third contribution as well as by: (i) using up-to-date data; (ii) computing a lot more types of elasticities; and (iii) examining multiple rich disaggregations of total deposits.
 In contrast, Athanasios et al. (1990) only calculate the AES and Michaelides et al. (2015) only compute the MES.
-Although the latter is a recent study of U.S. banks the authors use data for the period 1989-2000.
+Although the latter is a recent study of U.S. banks the authors use data for the period 1989 - 2000.
 This is because their focus is on the development and demonstration of a new econometric estimator of a model rather than on issues relating to the financial crisis.
-Moreover, although both these studies obviously account for deposits, only the latter disaggregates interest-bearing deposits into a portion of panel C in Figure 1 (interest-bearing transaction and nontransaction accounts).
-We, on the other hand, analyse all the different disaggregations of total deposits in Figure 1.
-The third contribution of our paper is that, to the best of our knowledge, we are the first to analyse the effect of structural change on elasticities of substitution/complementarity.
+Moreover, although both these studies obviously account for deposits, only the latter disaggregates interest bearing deposits into a portion of panel C in figure 1 (interest-bearing transaction and non-transaction accounts).
+We, on the other hand, analyze all the different disaggregations of total deposits in figure 1.
+The third contribution of our paper is that, to the best of our knowledge, we are the first to analyze the effect of structural change on elasticities of substitution/complementarity.
 This is because the major developments in the U.S. banking system in response to the crisis clearly invoked structural change in the industry.
-This suggests that there is plenty of scope for other applications of our approach because there are a lot of cases in banking industries where policy intervention has initiated structural change, for example, market deregulation/ liberalization.
+This suggests that there is plenty of scope for other applications of our approach because there are a lot of cases in banking industries where policy intervention has initiated structural change, e.g., market deregulation/liberalization.

 Finally, we note for various pairs of deposit types that a key empirical finding is the change in their q substitutes/complements classification between the pre-crisis period (1992-2007) and the period covering the crisis and beyond (2008-2015).
 To illustrate, for the pre-crisis period the AEC for interest-bearing and non-interest-bearing deposits suggests that the quantities of these deposit types are independent of one another.
 For the period covering the crisis and beyond, however, the AEC indicates that the quantities of these two deposit types are substitutes, which points to a change in depositors' preferences between these two deposit categories.
-In light of such findings, an interesting area for further research would be to examine the determinants of such changes in preferences between deposit types.
+In light of such findings an interesting area for further research would be to examine the determinants of such changes in preferences between deposit types.